The Jeep Grand Wagoneer’s design virtually never changed, making it one of the few automobiles that connected entire generations of people.

 Back at the farm, standing in the chill of sunset, we haggled a bit.
 I asked, and he asked, and I gave him a number, and he gave me a number, and I gave him another.
 He went inside to see if Mrs. Wooten would agree to the price I’d suggested.
 I snapped a few pictures of the car.
 He came back out to report she’d countered, and we shook on the price.
 But then I realized it was Friday evening of a holiday weekend; banks wouldn’t be open again until Tuesday.
 I told Jimmy that I felt awfully bad asking him just to trust me, but would he take a personal check?
 He looked me up and down, then said, let’s trust each other.

-We both agreed that all of this was contingent on letting Kelly have the chance to see it and shake it down in person, which we did Saturday morning.
-They kindly brought the Wagoneer into town, and Kel loaded up the kids and we spun around the old K-Mart parking lot.
+We both agreed that all of this was contingent on letting my wife have the chance to see it and shake it down in person, which we did Saturday morning.
+They kindly brought the Wagoneer into town, and Kel loaded up the kids and we spun around an old K-Mart parking lot.
 We had a few doubts; this was a silly thing to spend money on.
 But then we got past them.
 The Wootens chuckled at our kids and complimented them over and over again.
 And I found myself writing the check, and we took care of the paperwork, and we were suddenly in possession of a 1987 Jeep Grand Wagoneer.